linre-90/ImageSorter/README.md

 Uses rpa framework for folder creation and file moving.

-Requires .env file where paths need to be declared
+Requires .env file where paths need to be declared.
+Correct for .env is "folders.env".
+Notice trailing \ in